Shegsdev/Shegsdev/README.md

 - 👋 Hi, I’m @Shegsdev
 - 👀 I’m interested in everything ART
-- 🌱 I’m currently learning a bunch of stuff including Artificial Intelligence with Python
+- 🌱 I’m currently learning a bunch of stuff including Artificial Intelligence
-- 💞️ I’m looking to collaborate on Mobile / Web Applications
+- 💞️ I’m looking to collaborate on Mobile / Web Applications Development
 - 📫 How to reach me - shegsdev@gmail.com

 <!---